FabrizioBrancati/SwiftyBot/README.md

 ============
 - Ubuntu 14.04 or later with Swift 3.0.2 / macOS with Xcode 8.2
 - Telegram account and a Telegram App for any platform (Telegram bot only)
-- Facebook account and a Messenger App for any platform (Messenger bot only)
+- Facebook account and a Facebook Messenger App for any platform (Facebook Messenger bot only)

 Communication
 =============